CalligraphyByHerald/software/README.md

 Principles of Engineering at Olin College (Professor: Chris Murphy).
-For more information about this project, please visit http://calligraphybyherald.wix.com/herald For inquiries, please email CalligraphyByHerald@gmail.com
+For more information about this project, please visit http://calligraphybyherald.wix.com/herald For inquiries, please email CalligraphyByHerald@gmail.com If you find this material useful, or would otherwise like to, feel free to donate via venmo at https://venmo.com/Diana-Vermilya with the comment "Herald."

 The contents of the file (excluding the README) are as follows: